shanelnumber5/341-web-design/_docs/topic-11/06-display/02-page.md

 <div class="divider-heading"></div>

 The CSS `display:` property allows developers to explicitly specify and/or change the display properties for any element, including the option to "hide" an element.
-This greatly increases the developers ability to create layouts that support the presentation of content in a web browser.
+This greatly increases a developer's ability to create layouts that support the presentation of content in a web browser.

 The `display:` property is called on the actual element it is being applied to (as opposed to a parent element holding child elements).